britishdan/greeting-tdd-tutorial/README.md

   }
 }
 ```
-The tests are now green so it is time to refactor!
+The tests are now green.
+It is time to refactor!
 It has become clear that the `GreetingHandler` is doing more than one thing.
 The handler is creating the greeting and also dealing with the Jetty request and response.
 Let's seperate the concerns to separate classes.

 **/src/main/scala/com/wix/GreeterHandler.scala**